PatientZero-AU/pz-cheeseria-juniors-java/server/README.md

 - [VSCode](./VSCode_Setup_Guide.md)
 - [Eclipse](./Eclipse_Setup_Guide.md)

-The uses features such as records from Java 17, so you can code in a modern java style.
+The application uses features such as records from Java 17, so you can code in a modern java style.
 To put everyone on an equal footing, it does not use either of the popular super-frameworks (spring-boot or Jakarta-EE).
 The libraries directly used are:

 - [Javalin](http://javalin.io) - lightweight Java and Kotlin web framework - very quick to learn, what you see is what you get;
 - [Jackson](https://github.com/FasterXML/jackson) - JSON processing (plus YAML and other formats);
 - [SLF4J](https://www.slf4j.org/manual.html) - Simple Logging Facade for Java.

+### Configuration and Data files

+The application persists its configuration and data in a `.cheeseria` folder under your home directory.
+The folder and these files are created automatically if they don't exist, and any changes you make to them will not be overwritten by the running application.

+This does mean that if you want to use the default values again, or they have been somehow corrupted, then you just need to delete them and restart the app.
 ## Helpful links

 [Download Azul Zulu Builds of OpenJDK](https://www.azul.com/downloads/?package=jdk#download-openjdk)